Yevgeny Yevtushenko: In the West

 After October 2007, Yevtushenko divided his time between Russia and the United States, teaching Russian and European poetry and the history of world cinema at the University of Tulsa in Oklahoma and at Queens College of the City University of New York as well as at Florida Atlantic University.
 In a 1995 interview, he said, "I like very much the University of Tulsa.
 My students are sons of ranchers, even cowboys, oil engineers.
 They are different people, but they are very gifted.
 They are closer to Mother Nature than the big city.
 They are more sensitive."

 In the West, he was best known for his criticism of the Soviet bureaucracy and appeals for getting rid of the legacy of Stalin.
 He was working on a three-volume collection of 11th to 20th-century Russian poetry and planned a novel based on his time in Havana during the Cuban Missile Crisis (he was, reportedly, good friends with Che Guevara, Salvador Allende and Pablo Neruda).

 In October 2007, he was an artist-in-residence with the College of Arts and Humanities at the University of Maryland, College Park, and recited his poem Babi Yar before a performance of Dmitri Shostakovich's Symphony No. 13 by the University of Maryland Symphony Orchestra.
-The first performance of the two works on the same program that Shostakovich set to Yevtushenko texts with Yevtushenko present took place at the University of Houston's Moores School of Music in 1998, under the baton of Franz Anton Krager.
-The performance was the idea of the then-President of the Moores School of Music Society, Philip Berquist, a long time friend of Yevtushenko, after the poet informed him that the two works had never been performed together.
+The first time that the two works that Shostakovich set to Yevtushenko texts were performed on the same program, was in 1998 at the University of Houston's Moores School of Music, under the baton of Franz Anton Krager, with Yevtushenko present.
+The performance was the idea of the then-President of the Moores School of Music Society, Philip Berquist, a long-time friend of Yevtushenko, after the poet informed him that the two works had never been performed together.
 Yevtushenko had told Berquist that Leonard Bernstein had wanted to do so, but it never came to realisation.

 The first translation of Yevtushenko's poetry into English was Yevtushenko: Selected Poems, a translation by Robin Milner-Gulland and Peter Levi published in 1962.